xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 </head>
 ```

-<link rel="stylesheet" href="css/style.css">references an external CSS style sheet, which determines the appearance and style of the web page.
+link rel="stylesheet": references an external CSS style sheet, which determines the appearance and style of the web page.
-<script src="https://kit.fontawesome.com/4a4f4b55b0.js" crossorigin="anonymous"></script> Icons can be used in pages by referencing Font Awesome's icon library.
+script src="https://kit.fontawesome.com/4a4f4b55b0.js": Icons can be used in pages by referencing Font Awesome's icon library.
-<script src="js/questions.js" defer></script> and <script src="js/quizApp.js" defer></script> are two asynchronously loaded external JavaScript files.
-The first one contain questions and answers Data and the second contain the main logic and interactive behavior of Quiz App.
+script src="js/questions.js" defer and script src="js/quizApp.js" defer are two asynchronously loaded external JavaScript files.
+The first one contain questions and answers Data, the second contain the main logic and interactive behavior of Quiz App.

 ```
 <body>